 The Srrrylat Hierarchy comprised about a dozen races, each with its own area of influence in the Hierarchy.
 They were ruled by the ruthless Hygapst who assigned races in their dominion to specific functions and social castes.
 Although the members of any spacefaring race are diverse enough to fill the many roles that a high-funcitoning society requires, the Hygapst favored a stratified society in which ones role and chances for advancement depended not on personal qualities but on one's species.
 K'r'aawk were limited to positions of communication, negotiation, and food.
 A K'raaw'k might at most aspire to become an ambassador … and one who failed in negotiating favorable terms might become the second course.

-The Canine Cibosans had enjoyed an idyllic existence for six centuries, unknown by and ignorant of the goings-on in the galaxy around them.
+The Canine Cibosans had enjoyed a mostly idyllic existence for six centuries, unknown by and ignorant of the goings-on in the galaxy around them.
 A chance glance through a telescope by Timberwoof Lupindo brought the officers of a Hierarchy survey ship into his world … and the woofs onto the galactic stage.
 The Hierarchy studied the new species and allowed Timberwoof and a handful of wet-navy officer candidates to enter their Space Aademy.
-A chance encounter between Timberwoof and Rocko taught Timberwoof far more about the galaxy—and the Hierarchy—than the Hygapst had wanted them to know.
+Timberwoof got to know Rocko, who taught Timberwoof far more about the galaxy—and the Hierarchy—than the Hygapst had wanted the Woofs to know.
 The Woofs decided to exit the Hierarchy at about the same time as the Cratif had their revolt.
 Cooperation between Woofheim and the Cratif was natural, as both races held similar outlooks on life and Rocko and Timberwoof had established a mutual liking/respect/competition.

 The Dein were discovered by a Hierarchy survey ship searching for a solution to the problem of incursions form the Underworld.
 The ship's captain revived them and they were put to use in the Hierarchy.
 Since they had their own hierarchical social structure, they fit in well wihtin the Srrrylat system.